 Spring is a great time to talk about the life cycle of plants, too.
 Find examples of plants in different stages in the yard.
 Use them to explain how, from tiny grass blades to towering trees, most plants start as seeds, germinate, grow into plants, flower, pollinate and make seeds to start the cycle again.
 With older kids, you could talk about the different types of propagation — tuberous roots, bulbs, stolons, rhizomes, etc.

 Love of Work

 If you’re someone who loves to “play in the dirt,” planting flowers and vegetables or just caring for the lawn, children love to help.
-Plan some age-appropriate activities.
-Kids of any age can help plant an herb garden, spread mulch, or pick up sticks and twigs.
+Plan some age-appropriate outdoor activities for the kids.
+Children of any age can help plant an herb garden, spread mulch, or pick up sticks and twigs.
 With each step, talk about what you’re doing and why.
 You may just inspire another avid gardener in the family.

 Lawn Care Safety

 Apart from the obvious safety precautions, like keeping young children away from dangerous mowers, trimmers and clippers, there are also some invisible dangers.
 Because children’s bodies are still developing, they are more susceptible to toxic chemicals.

 Opt for organic fertilizers to feed your lawn, and minimize the use of chemical pesticides and herbicides.
 When you do use chemicals in your yard, pause the outdoor activities for kids, just for a few days to help minimize exposure.

 Playing in the yard can be hours of fun during spring, but don’t forget — grass is a living plant.
 Until your grass is established for the growing season, limit the amount and type of traffic on your lawn.
 When your yard first greens up in the spring, the tender shoots are much more susceptible to damage than heartier summer blades.